colinxwarner/colinxwarner/README.md

 - 🤝 I’m looking for help with **Further experience in backend development**

-- 👨‍💻 Most of my projects are available at [https://github.com/colinxwarner](https://github.com/colinxwarner)
+- 👨‍💻 Most of my projects are available at [https://github.com/colinxwarner]

 - 📫 How to reach me **colin.x.warner@gmail.com**

-- 📄 Know about my experiences [Military Enlisted to Officer, former police officer](Military Enlisted to Officer, former police officer)
+- 📄 Know about my experiences Military Enlisted to Officer, former police officer

-- ⚡ Fun fact **My kids give me stickers anytime I develop a new project for them to play on!**
+- ⚡ Fun fact **My kids give me stickers anytime I develop a new project for them to play with!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">